 When Can I Buy Again?

-Under the Back to Work Extenuating Circumstance exception, you can buy after bankruptcy, foreclosure, short sale or deed in lieu of foreclosure that was the result of a minimum 20% drop in income or loss of employment over a minimum of 6 month period.
+Under the Back to Work Extenuating Circumstance exception, you can buy after bankruptcy, foreclosure, short sale or deed in lieu of foreclosure that was the result of a minimum 20% drop in income or loss of employment over a minimum of a 6 month period.

 What to Expect

-That being said, get on board now if you want to beat the rush!
+Get on board now if you want to beat the rush!